-The Custom House was built in 1680 at the height of Exeter's woollen cloth industry.
-Today it is a fascinating visitor centre and the meeting point for Exeter Red Coat Guided Tours.
+The Custom House, constructed in 1680, stands as a testament to Exeter's thriving woollen cloth industry during its prime.
+Today, this impressive building serves as an engaging visitor centre and the meeting point for Exeter Red Coat Guided Tours.

-Exeter has had a quay since Roman times.
-During the 13th and 14th centuries, rival merchants built weirs across the river near Topsham to prevent cargoes reaching Exeter.
-Between 1564 and 1566 John Trew built the first stretch of the Exeter Canal to enable delivery of cargo closer to the city.
-The increase in trade led to the construction of the Custom House in 1680.
-Renowned for its sweeping staircase and ornate plaster ceilings, this beautiful building now houses a fascinating visitor centre.
+Exeter has been home to a quay since the Roman era.
+Rival merchants constructed weirs across the river near Topsham in the 13th and 14th centuries to prevent cargo from reaching Exeter.
+In response, John Trew built the first stretch of the Exeter Canal between 1564 and 1566 to bring cargo closer to the city.
+This increase in trade led to the construction of the Custom House, which now features a captivating visitor centre, complete with a sweeping staircase and ornate plaster ceilings.

-The Custom House Visitor Centre is supported by Exeter Canal & Quay Trust.
+The Custom House Visitor Centre is supported by the Exeter Canal & Quay Trust.